nf-core/website/markdown/usage/reference_genomes.md

 ## Adding paths to a config file

-If you can not use the AWS-iGenomes references, you are always able to supply reference genome paths on the command line at run time.
+If you are unable to use the AWS-iGenomes references, you can still supply reference genome paths on the command line via the pipeline's parameters e.g. `--fasta` or `--gtf`.

 If you are using the same references repeatedly, it can be more convenient to save these paths in a nextflow config file.
 Pipelines that support AWS-iGenomes can also be configured to support custom genome IDs and paths.